 Armed with BSc in Clothing & Textiles from M.S.
 University, Baroda. and post graduate diploma in Leather Garment, Design and Technology, from NIFT, New Delhi in 2007, she completed MSc in Apparel, Textiles & Merchandising from Eastern Michigan University, Ypsilanti, U.S.A.

 Subsequently, sometime in 2012, she visited V&A to meet Rosemary Crill (senior curator in the museum’s Asian Department and the author of ‘Chintz: Indian textiles for the West’), with her portfolio and a large roll of fabrics.
-There a nonplussed Crill couldn’t stop gushing over the artworks; finely drawn and brilliantly complimented with traditional mordants and dyes.
-As an expert, she noticed Renuka’s fine white wax-resist sinuous handdrawn lines which were only seen in the works of early chintz makers as they produced spiraling patterns in white against coloured background, making each one of them unique.
-And felt that there is no other contemporary artist like Reddy, who has mastered this art; infact most have not even attempted it, preferring to imitate these beautiful designs, by simply drawing them onto the cloth (usually black).
+There a nonplussed Crill couldn’t stop gushing over the artworks – finely drawn and brilliantly complimented with traditional mordants and dyes.
+As an expert, she noticed Renuka’s fine white wax-resist sinuous hand-drawn lines which were only seen in the works of early chintz makers as they produced spiraling patterns in white against coloured background, making each one of them unique.
+For her there is no other contemporary artist like Reddy, who has mastered this art; infact most have not even attempted it; preferring to imitate the beautiful designs, by simply drawing them onto the cloth (usually black).

-At one time it was so popular that western countries banned its import in the fear of an economic instability within their local textile trade; having caused a revolutionary change in fashion, as an epitome of artistic and design exchange across cultures and continents.
+At one time it was so popular that western countries banned its import in the fear of an economic instability within their local textile trade.
+It had at that time caused a revolutionary change in fashion, as an epitome of artistic and design exchange across cultures and continents.